StefanoBenkai/StefanoBenkai/README.md

 👋 Hello!
-I'm Stefano, a passionate Data Engineer and BI Developer with a knack for turning raw data into actionable insights. 📊
+I'm Stefano, a passionate Data and BI Developer with a knack for turning raw data into actionable insights. 📊

 By day, I lead a team of data professionals in the banking sector.
 But when I catch a breather from my professional role, you'll find me trying to do into data visualization or  data engineering projects. 🚀